wguesdon/Discord_Server_Messages_Analysis/README.md

 The discords messages were obtained using a bot developed by Thiago Rodrigues and described in this [article](https://levelup.gitconnected.com/how-to-gather-message-data-using-a-discord-bot-from-scratch-with-python-2fe239da3bcd).

+The analysis was performed with Python using Google Colaboratory.

 ## Results

 * At the time of the analysis, most users had posted between 1 and 10 messages in the progress channel.
 Some users are very active with